Admissions Requirements

 • The following supplemental materials are required as part of the secondary application process for MSOM:

-• A completed MSOM secondary application, which includes three required short answer questions and a $100 non-refundable fee (waived for applicants who qualify for the AACOMAS Fee Waiver).
+• A completed MSOM secondary application, which includes two required short answer questions, a short survey, and a $100 non-refundable fee (waived for applicants who qualify for the AACOMAS Fee Waiver).

 Help Us Reach Our Goal